Democrats: Trump nominee is toxic chemical swamp creature

 "Dr. Dourson is a highly qualified scientist, who is a professor at the University of Cincinnati and the founder of a nonprofit," said EPA spokesperson Liz Bowman, citing his leadership positions and awards.

-Victims of chemical exposure and their family members shared personal stories of being sickened by substances that Dourson has helped the chemical industry defend, producing research that companies have used to argue for weaker regulations and oversight.
+Victims of chemical exposure and their family members shared personal stories of being exposed to substances that Dourson has helped the chemical industry defend, producing research that companies have used to argue for weaker regulations and oversight.

 Gwen Young’s family lives in Hoosick Falls, New York, where a manufacturing plant contaminated the local drinking water with PFOA, a chemical that’s been linked to cancer.
 Young, 12, said she has the highest PFOA levels in her blood among the children in her community.